 - Open the Device Security > User Management dialog.
-The dialog displays the user accounts that are set - The dialog displays the user accounts that are set up. - □ To require a specified minimum complexity for the passwords, mark the checkbox in the Policy check column.
+The dialog displays the user accounts that are set up. - To require a specified minimum complexity for the passwords, mark the checkbox in the - Policy check column.

 Before saving it, the device checks the password according to the policy specified in the Password policy frame.